-ES Group (Holdings) Limited (the "Company" and together with its subsidiaries, the "Group") is a Singapore headquartered marine and offshore group that was established in 1975.
+ES Group (Holdings) Limited (the "Company" and together with its subsidiaries, the "Group") is Singapore a headquartered marine and offshore group that was established in 1975.
 With more than 40 years of operating experience, the Group builds, converts and repairs wide range of ocean-going vessels, such as tugs, barges, rigs, offshore support vessels, oil tankers and cargo ships.
-It has been a prominent contractor of marine and offshore structures and vessels of all types and sizes, whether afloat or dry-docked for prominent Singapore shipyard operators including Sembawang Shipyard and Keppel FELS Ltd. We have operations in Singapore, Malaysia, Thailand, Myanmar, and China with a total of 460 workforce.
+It has been a prominent contractor of marine and offshore structures and vessels of all types and sizes, whether afloat or drydocked for prominent Singapore shipyard operators including Sembawang Shipyard and Keppel FELS Ltd. We have operations Singapore, in Malaysia, Thailand, Myanmar, and China with a total of 491 workforce.